Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Erythema multiforme is a rash triggered by an infection (most commonly herpes simplex virus), medicine or an illness.
 Your baby might feel unwell or have a mild fever before the rash appears.
 Red spots develop on the hands, feet, arms and legs and spread symmetrically across both sides of the body.
 The spots often become raised or blistered and then develop into classic target-like lesions.

-Erythema multiforme is not contagious, and usually resolves without treatment in 3 to 6 weeks.
+Erythema multiforme is not contagious, and usually resolves without treatment in 3 - 6 weeks.

 Keratosis pilaris (‘chicken skin')

 Keratosis pilaris is a harmless condition where the skin becomes rough and bumpy, as if permanently covered in goose pimples.
 These bumps most commonly occur on the upper arms and thighs.
-You can try several things to help the rash to clear up, including moisturising regularly.
+While the rash is not dangerous or contagious, moisturising regularly can help it resolve.

 Rashes that might be itchy